 Pay attention to everything that is happening.
 Make mental notes of any issues that trouble you so your attorney can address them later.

 Hiring the right attorney when your life and livelihood are in jeopardy is the smartest thing you can do.
-At Aiken, O’Halloran and Foley, our legal team understands the laws associated with DUI cases.
-Contact us in Cape Coral, Fort Myers, Punta Gorda or Sarasota for a confidential, no-cost consultation about the specifics of your case for experienced, aggressive representation.
+At Robert Foley Law, our legal team understands the laws associated with DUI and drunk driving cases.
+Contact Robert Foley in Fort Myers or Punta Gorda for a confidential, no-cost consultation about the specifics for an experienced, aggressive representation.